Nike Flyknit Racer Review Facts

-Flexibility is key in alleviating bad twists and potential foot strains, and in facilitating good movement.
-Too stiff of a shoe can cause problems upon impacts.
-The Flyknit Racers are flexible shoe, in part due to the Flyknit weave of the upper and the midsole material.
+The Flyknit Racers are a flexible shoe, in part due to the Flyknit weave of the upper and the midsole material.
 These two in tandem make the Racer a good shoe for flexibility and by extension, a good shoe for racing.

 The drop on these Racers is 10mm.
-The drop refers to the height of the heel.
-The drop tends to be smaller with lighter shoes to promote a more natural stride, and larger with heavier shoes for a more protected step.
+The drop tends to be smaller with lighter shoes to promote a more natural stride and larger with heavier shoes for a more protected step.
 For the Flyknit Racers, a 10mm drop is arguably a bit large for racing flats, as racing flats tend to fall into the spectrum of lighter shoes.
 That said, it definitely isn't so large as to be unreasonable and works fairly well for these shoes.

 •Quality outsole waffle design